FAQs - Portfolio and Investment

 The unaudited Net Asset Value per Ordinary Share is calculated in sterling by the Administrator on a quarterly basis.
 Such calculations are published through a Regulatory Information Service and made available through the Company’s website.
 The Net Asset Value is the value of all assets of the Company less its liabilities to creditors (including provisions for such liabilities) determined in accordance with the Association of Investment Companies’ valuation guidelines and in accordance with applicable accounting standards under IFRS.

 The Company’s NAV is calculated and publicly disclosed every quarter.
-The Company's results undergo semi-annual audits by the Company’s auditor, Ernst and Young, along with valuations by the Company’s external valuer, BDO.
-These take place during the interim and annual reporting periods.
+The Company's results undergo annual audits by the Company’s auditor, Ernst and Young, along with valuations by the Company’s external valuer, BDO.
+For the interim reporting period, the valuations are reviewed by Ernst and Young.

 Please refer to the Portfolio section of the website, found here: